Anorexia mirabilis: Perceived benefits

 Many of these women felt that they possessed at least some measure of spiritual enlightenment from their asceticism.
 They variously said they felt "inebriation" with the sacramental wine, "hunger" for God, and conversely, that they sat at the "delicious banquet of God".
 Margaret of Cortona (1247–1297) believed she had extended communications with God himself, and Columba of Rieti believed her spirit "toured the holy land" in visions.

-Virtually every one of these women was apparently believed herself to be, or was believed by others to be, possessed of some level of psychic prowess.
+Virtually every one of these women apparently believed herself to be, or was believed by others to be, possessed of some level of psychic prowess.
 These women's exercises in self-denial and suffering did yield them a measure of fame and notoriety.
 They were said to alternately be able to make a feast out of crumbs, exude oil from their fingertips, heal with their saliva, fill barrels with drink out of thin air, lactate even though virginal and malnourished, and perform other miracles of note.

 The practice of anorexia mirabilis faded out during the Renaissance, when it began to be seen by the Church as heretical, socially dangerous, or possibly even Satanically inspired.
 It managed to survive in practice until nearly the 20th century, when it was overtaken by its more popularly known counterpart, anorexia nervosa.